More Volume vs Better Structure: Tactical Training Fix

 Supporting long-term progression that accumulates across months and years

-Instead of chasing daily exhaustion as a proxy for productivity, structure focuses on consistent improvement over time.
-The athlete who makes smaller but consistent improvements across twelve months produces far more total adaptation than the one who trains maximally for three months and spends the rest managing the consequences.
+Instead of chasing daily exhaustion as a proxy for productivity, structured training focuses on consistent improvement compounded over time.
+The athlete who makes smaller but reliable improvements across twelve months produces far more total adaptation, and far more durable performance, than the one who trains maximally for three months and spends the next nine managing the consequences of having done so.

 Key Principles for Better Training Structure